hongminhcbg/gcp-ace/storage.md

 I. Block storage

-    - like a harddisks attached your computer
+    - like a hard disks attached your computer
     - one block storage device can be connected to one virtual server II.
 File storage